 - 2 onions medium, Red or White chopped, shallots

 - ½ red bell pepper small, chopped

 - 2 tablespoons oregano

-- 1 ½ tablespoon ground cumin
+- 1 ½ tablespoon cumin ground

-- 4 garlic cloves
+- 4 cloves garlic fresh

 - Remove the lid and stir.
 Let it cook for another 5 minutes, with the lid off.

-- Adjust the salt and serve.
+- Adjust with salt and pepper and serve.